GWP/gpquantum/README.md

 # gpquantum

-This is an evolution system on top of a quantum computer simulator, written in clojure.
-The simulator was translated from a clojurescript simulator written by Omri Bernstein.
+This is an evolution system on top of a quantum computer simulator, written in Clojure.
+The simulator was translated from a Clojurescript simulator written by Omri Bernstein, which was translated from a Common Lisp simulator written by Lee Spector.

 ## Overview